ivanhofer/exceptionally/README.md

 No, there is a little bit more to it.

-First of all, we need to make sure that in each part of the code we kow what the outcome of a specific function call will be, without looking at the implementation.
+First of all, we need to make sure that in each part of the code we know what the outcome of a specific function call will be, without looking at the implementation.
 To do that, we always need to return data as well as exceptions.
-If we return everything, TypeScript can infer all types and we know what we get when calling a function.
+If we return everything, TypeScript can infer all types and we know what we get back when calling a function.

 But now we also need a way to distinguish between a successful result and a result that contains an exception, so we need to wrap the value we return into an object.
 A by-product of this is that we need to unwrap the actual value at a later point, where we want to access it.
 This should be made as easiest as possible.